Managing Concentrated Equity Positions

 FREQUENTLY ASKED QUESTIONS

-1. What is the impact to today’s investor, of the outright sale of a concentrated equity position?
+1. What is the impact of an outright sale of a concentrated equity position to an investor today?

 An outright sale of a concentrated equity position should be viewed as a risk reduction and diversification tool.
 The advantage of an outright sale is that it affords the investor the opportunity to lessen overall portfolio risk and potentially build a more diversified asset mix.
 Certainly, the taxes payable and the lost appreciation potential in the underlying stock as well as the loss of dividends and voting power is a negative consequence of an outright sale and should be considered.